Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 As a consumer with limited options, you are forced to pay these fees, which ultimately takes away your hard-earned income, to access and utilize your bank accounts.
 Banking fees are often a vicious cycle for those who struggle to make ends meet.
 Paying monthly bank accounts fees means less money and having less money typically means paying more banking fees.

-Unfortunately, some of the most common baking fees that banks and other traditional financial institutions charge often serve to penalize consumers for being poor:
+These are some of the most common banking fees that banks and other traditional financial institutions charge when you have a low balance in your bank account:

 - Overdraft Fee – Many chequing accounts have an overdraft, where you can continue to withdraw or spend money from the account even if you don’t have enough money in it.
 However, if you use your overdraft, you have to pay a fee in addition to bringing your bank balance above zero.